April 25th, 2018

 Why is it the construction industry lags other sectors when it comes to productivity?
 Why are cost and schedule overruns the norm for engineering and construction projects?

-The answer to these questions is complicated, as there are many factors that affect project outcomes.
-However, there is one critical factor that is often overlooked, but has a huge impact on returns and margins – Predictability.
+The answer to these questions is complicated.
+There are many factors that affect project outcomes.
+However, there is one critical factor people often overlook, but has a huge impact on returns and margins.
+That is Predictability.

-What is predictability and why is it important?
+What is project predictability and why is it important?

 Predictability is simply defined as knowing the outcome of an event as early as possible.
 For construction projects, we mostly focus on cost and schedule predictability.
 In order to have predictable projects you need early AND accurate forecasts.